mattcroat/joy-of-code/posts/svelte-for-react-developers/svelte-for-react-developers.md

 ## Derived State

-Sometimes you have values that depend on each other often referred to as “derived state” or “computed values” — I'm going to refer to derived from the definition of the word being “obtain something from a specified source” because not everyone agrees on it.
+Sometimes you have values that depend on each other often referred to as “derived state” or “computed values”.

+I'm going to refer to derived from the definition of the word being **“obtain something from a specified source”** because not everyone agrees what derived state is.

 In the next example I want to derive state from a list of todo items for filtered todos.